North Maluku: Government and administrative divisions

-In 1999, the northern part of Maluku, then comprising the North Maluku (Maluku Utara) Regency, the Central Halmahera (Halmahera Tengah) Regency and the City of Ternate, were split off to form a separate province of North Maluku (Maluku Utara).
-The existing North Maluku Regency was on 25 February 2003 (by law Udang-Udang Nomor 1 Tahun 2003) split into four new regencies - North Halmahera, West Halmahera, South Halmahera and the Sula Islands - while on the same date two new entities were created from parts of the Central Halmahera Regency - East Halmahera Regency and the new city of Tidore Islands.
-A seventh regency, covering Morotai Island, was formed on 29 October 2008 from part of North Halmahera and an eighth regency, covering Taliabu Island, was formed on 14 December 2012 from the westernmost island in the Sula Islands Regency.
-All are listed below with their areas and their populations at the 2010 and 2020 Censuses, and according to the official estimates for mid 2024.
+In 1999, the northern part of Maluku, then comprising the North Maluku (Maluku Utara) Regency, the Central Halmahera (Halmahera Tengah) Regency, and the City of Ternate, was split off to form a separate province of North Maluku (Maluku Utara).
+The existing North Maluku Regency was, on 25 February 2003 (by law Undang-Undang Nomor 1 Tahun 2003), split into four new regencies—North Halmahera, West Halmahera, South Halmahera, and the Sula Islands—while on the same date, two new entities were created from parts of the Central Halmahera Regency: East Halmahera Regency and the new city of Tidore Islands.
+A seventh regency, covering Morotai Island, was formed on 29 October 2008 from part of North Halmahera, and an eighth regency, covering Taliabu Island, was formed on 14 December 2012 from the westernmost island in the Sula Islands Regency.
+All are listed below with their areas and their populations at the 2010 and 2020 Censuses, and according to the official estimates for mid 2025.
 The table also includes the number of administrative districts (kecamatan) in each city or regency, the number of administrative villages (rural desa and urban kelurahan) into which those districts are subdivided, and the numbers of named islands.